rickardlindberg/rickardlindberg.me/writing/agdpp-thinking-about-test-setup/index.markdown

 ---
-title: 'DRAFT: Thinking about test design'
+title: Thinking about test design
-date: 2023-04-24
+date: 2023-04-28
-tags: agdpp,draft
+tags: agdpp
 agdpp: true
 ---

-**This is a work in progress that will change.
-Like to see it finished?
-Let me know by sending me an email.**

 In the [previous](/writing/agdpp-shooting-arrow/index.html) episode we were not quite happy with the design of our tests.
 Are we testing things at the right